 If you’d like to offer feedback on High Park, you can find a survey on the Beltline Neighbours Association website.

-Okay, so Bowmont Park isn’t new, but have you heard about the mysterious plaques that have popped up?
+Okay, so Bowmont Park isn’t new, but have you heard about the mysterious plaques that have popped up in the summer of 2020?
 These cheeky plaques were installed on benches in Bowmont Park and removed by the city due to the policy around commemorative plaques and graffiti.
 But people loved them so much that the city, acknowledging they may have been too cautious in removing them, has reinstalled them!
 Head to Bowmont and see if you can find all six plaques.

 With splashes of colour and joy, Toon Tunnel is located at the north end of Egerts Park, under 14th Street, going into Nose Hill Park.
-It was created by Andrea Baillargeon, a local artist who wanted to bring some smiles to families this year.
+It was created in the summer and fall of 2020 by Andrea Baillargeon, a local artist who wanted to bring some smiles to families this year.
 Filled with favourite cartoon characters, this is a wonderful destination to help keep the kids entertained and engaged.